If you are thinking about having an abortion (termination of pregnancy), you can self refer to Forth Valley Termination of Pregnancy Service.

 Pregnancies Over 20 Weeks

 If your pregnancy is over 24 weeks, you will need to continue with the pregnancy.
-However, it is very rare for anyone to discover they are over 24 weeks pregnant at the abortion clinic.
+It is extremely rare for people to find out they are more than 24 weeks pregnant in the abortion clinic.

 Considering Your Options